-Parents/guardians will receive this notice if their child is failing 3 or more classes and is in danger of postponing their graduation date.
+Parents/guardians will receive this notice if their child is failing 3 or more classes during the trimester and is in danger of postponing their graduation date.
 Please setup appointments with teachers for the student to complete eligible missing work, receive tutoring, improve study skills at home, and create a strategy to pass their classes.